 - Suō (梭): “Shuttle” or “spindle.”
 In Xianxia stories, oversized spindles could be objects of unbelievable power.
 For example, one of the deadliest weapons in the Shǔshān stories was a spindle, described as capable of nuclear-like destruction.

 - Suǒhún (鎖魂): “Soul-locking.”
 As the translation implies, this is the act of taking over a victim’s body.
 In other words, similar to Imperius Curse in the Harry Potter books.

 - Tàihào (太昊): A title of Fúxī (see above).

-- Tàijí (太极): Also known in English as “Tai Chi” and “Shadowboxing,” this concept of Chinese martial arts was supposed developed by Wudang Taoist priest Zhang Sanfeng.
+- Tàijí (太极): Also known in English as “Tai Chi” or “Shadowboxing,” this concept of Chinese martial arts was supposed developed by Wudang Taoist priest Zhang Sanfeng.
 (Modern historians debate this, however).
-Based on the concept of the fusion of the Yīn and Yáng, Tàijí itself the synthesized product, the term is extensively used in Chinese writings to name objects and skills that are Taoist in nature.
-Or anything involving the harmonizing of opposing elements.
+A fusion of the Yīn and Yáng, the term Tàijí is extensively used in Chinese writings to name objects and skills that are Taoist in nature.
+Or anything involving the harmonization of opposing elements.

 - Tàiyīn (太阴): An archaic name for the Moon.
 Could also mean “lunar.”

 - Tàiyuè (太岳): An alternate name for Tàishān (泰山).
 Throughout history, Mount Tai, one of the Five Holy Mountains of China, has been a place of historical and cultural importance.
 Within the Chinese language, Tàishān is also a metaphor for trustworthiness and integrity.

 - Téngkōng (腾空): Airborne.
 The connotation is more of the “ability to fly by itself,” though.